 NJCLASS loans are funded through tax-exempt bonds without any state appropriation.
-The principal amount of the bonds issued June 12, 2019 was \$285,550,000 across a total of 17 unique bonds issued for the NJCLASS program for Academic Year 2019-20.
-Details on the interest rates for these 17 bonds are included in Appendix A of this report.
+The principal amount of the bonds issued June 2, 2020 was \$247,440,000 across a series of 17 unique bonds issued to finance the NJCLASS program for Academic Year 2020-21.
+Details on the interest rates for this series of 17 bonds are included in Appendix A of this report.